MolecularBioinformatics/GEMCAT/README.md

 # Pyreporter: a tool for reporter metabolite analysis

 ## Compatibility
-Python 3.10 is not currently supported due to issues with NumPy.
-The package has been tested for and will run on Python 3.6, 3.7, 3.8 and 3.9.
+The package is tested for compatibility with Python >= 3.9 on Ubuntu.
-It has been tested on Windows 11 and the latest release of Ubuntu.

 ## Installation
 Install using pip.
-Clone the repository, then simply navigate to this folder.
-Choose either of the following installation routes depending on your needs.

-Create a standard installation for usage: ```pip install --user pyreporter ``` Create an editable installation for development: ```pip install --user -e pyreporter```
+Create a standard installation for usage: ```pip install pyreporter ``` Or an editable installation for development: ```pip install -e pyreporter```

 ## Usage